Common preperiodic points for quadratic polynomials: Introduction

 Theorems \ref{uniformbound}, \ref{pairingbound}, and \ref{boundingN} combine to give a uniform upper bound on the number $N(c_1, c_2)$ for all $c_1 \not= c_2$ in $\Qbar$, thus proving Theorem \ref{preperbound} for $c_1$ and $c_2$ and $\Qbar$.
-Once a uniform bound is obtained over $\Qbar$, it is straightforward to show the same bound holds over $\C$, as we explain in \S\ref{proof over C}, which completes the proof of Theorem \ref{preperbound}.
+Once a uniform bound is obtained over $\Qbar$, it is a standard specialization argument to show the same bound holds over $\C$, as we explain in \S\ref{proof over C}, which completes the proof of Theorem \ref{preperbound}.